25 Heart-Smart Foods

 Food products that are certified by the AHA display a badge with a red and white Heart-Check mark on their labels.
 The badge makes it especially easy for you to choose from among processed and convenience foods when you are looking for fast, easy-to-prepare meals for you and your family.

-As a dietitian, however, I also recommend incorporating as many natural, whole foods into your heart-healthy diet as possible.
-Fresh fruits and vegetables, whole grains, legumes, nuts, and seeds are all naturally low in sodium and saturated fats—two of the nutrients you must limit if you are concerned about heart health.
+However, you should also incorporate as many natural, whole foods into your diet as possible.
+Fresh fruits and vegetables, whole grains, legumes (beans), nuts, and seeds are all naturally low in sodium and saturated fats—two of the nutrients you must limit if you are concerned about heart health.

 The following easy-to-find foods are heart-smart standouts.
 Some, like blueberries, oatmeal, salmon, and beans, may even give your heart added protection.